-Avoid any sandals with buckles!
-You take off your shoes before entering Thai homes, temples, and many shops.
+The second requirement for your Thailand shoes – avoid any sandals with buckles!
+Why?
+You take off your shoes before entering Thai homes, temples, hotel rooms and many shops.
 For convenience, all your shoes for Thailand should be slip-on, rather than lace-up or buckled.

 Either flip-flops or a “flip-flop-like friend” should be the first, and perhaps only, type of shoe to pack for Thailand.
 Do you need others?
 Let’s consider your itinerary…

 Walking shoes for hot weather

 If you’ll be doing lots of city walking or sight-seeing in Thailand, Skechers Go Walk shoes are your best choice for happy feet in strong heat.
 For an itinerary with lots of foot-mileage, I’d recommend something like this in preference to flip-flops or sandals.
 The Go Walks also fit the ‘good in hot weather’ stipulation – they have some anti-microbial sciencey magic in their fabric.
 They meet your ‘slip-on/slip-off’ shoe rules as well and – as with all shoes for Thailand – don’t require socks.

 Avoid blisters (& stinky feet)